 Please note, you do not need to talk to us before registering your documents, particularly where there are similar types of offers already in the market that have good ‘precedents’.
 Our Guidance note: Effective Disclosure, clearly sets out our expectations for offer disclosure.

-For issuers using the Securities Act regime during the relevant transitional period, prospectuses must be registered with the Registrar of Financial Service Providers, through the Companies Office website.
+For issuers using the Securities Act regime during the relevant transitional period, prospectuses must be registered with the Registrar of Financial Service Providers, through the Companies Office.

 Once a prospectus is registered, it may be reviewed by us, to confirm it complies with the Securities Act 1978 and the Securities Regulations.